OutSystems/docs-support/src/forge/share-project.md

 OutSystems Application Packages (.oap) are fully functional applications or assets.
 They have automatic installation and dependency management capabilities that provide the best possible experience for others in the community.

-If you want to share a simple asset or snippet that's not ready to run on its own (for example, a how-to, a coding pattern, or a small widget), share a single **OutSystems Module** (.oml).
-A module allows other users to easily open and inspect its content for reuse.

 ## How do I export an OutSystems Application Package for sharing? { #export-oap }

 In Service Studio, on the main Development tab where the list of applications appears, click the application you want to open.
 On the application page where the modules appear, click **Download**.